-Start-ups often face dilemmas while zeroing in on the technology while building an MVP.
+Start-ups often face dilemmas when choosing the technology for building an MVP (Minimum Viable Product).

-Wrong technology decisions are like a bad marriage where you invite more trouble if you don’t fix issues in time.
-I realized this while working with a customer whose product was paired with an inexact technology by a CTO at an initial stage.
-This mismatch caused gaps, which widened with time, and adopting new technologies became more difficult.
+Wrong technology decisions can be compared to a bad marriage; they invite more trouble if you don’t address issues promptly.
+I realized this while working with a customer whose product was initially paired with an unsuitable technology by their CTO.
+This mismatch caused gaps that widened over time, making the adoption of new technologies increasingly difficult.